New Zealand's record-breaking Great Rides

 Gilchrist’s Store, Oturehua, Otago Central Rail Trail

 Remember the days before mega-malls and online shopping?
 The wee town on Oturehua on the Otago Central Rail Trail offers a step back in retail time.
-The country’s oldest continuously trading store, Gilchrist’s is part Kiwiana museum, part proper shop.
+The country’s oldest continuously trading store, Gilchrist’s, is part Kiwiana museum, part proper shop.

-The longest viaduct in Southern Hemisphere
+The longest viaduct in the southern hemisphere

 Hapuawhenua Viaduct, Ohakune Old Coach Road, Mountains to Sea Ngā Ara Tūhono Cycle Trail

-The Otago Central Rail Trail may have some pretty darned impressive railway history, but it’s certainly not the only Great Ride with that claim to fame.
+The Otago Central Rail Trail may have some pretty impressive railway history, but it’s certainly not the only Great Ride with that claim to fame.
 Another is the Ohakune Old Coach Road, the second leg of the Mountains to Sea Ngā Ara Tūhono Cycle Trail.
 It follows a restored cobblestone road between Ohakune and Horopito, famous as the home of ‘Smash Palace’ car-wreckers.

 Maramataha Bridge, Timber Trail

-New Zealand’s longest & highest singletrack
+New Zealand’s longest and highest singletrack

 The Old Ghost Road